kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/07_Progress.md

 We haven't used any concurrency so far.
 This code is sequential, so we don't need synchronization.

-However, we'd like to send requests concurrently and update the intermediate results after getting the response for each repository:
+We'd like to send requests concurrently and update the intermediate results after getting the response for each repository:

 ![](./assets/7-progress/ProgressAndConcurrency.png)